 Preserving this evidence oftentimes requires extensive work, and some accident situations can present a challenge.
 For instance, if you are severely injured in a car collision, you will not be able to take photographs of the scene yourself.
 Or, if you slip and fall at a store, the store may not voluntarily give you the security camera footage of the incident.
 Moreover, once the evidence is obtained, your attorney should organize it logically for easy access and present it to the claims adjuster in the most effective and persuasive way possible.

 What Sets Your Firm Apart In Handling Personal Injury Claims?

-Sahn Law Firm will fight tooth and nail for you during your entire case.
+Sahn Law Firm – Attorneys at Law will fight tooth and nail for you during your entire case.
 We have battled almost every insurance company out there with very successful results.
 We truly have our clients’ best interests at heart, and everything we do during the representation reflects that.
 As a smaller, boutique law firm, we treat each and every client with respect and integrity throughout the process.
 For some of the larger personal injury law firms, a client’s case could easily get lost in a shuffle and not receive the attention it deserves.
-We at Sahn Law Firm pride ourselves on providing excellent client service from the moment we are hired until the case is over.
+We at Sahn Law Firm – Attorneys at Law pride ourselves on providing excellent client service from the moment we are hired until the case is over.
 Furthermore, we never collect any fee unless we win the case for you.